Daggett County

 About Daggett County:

-Some of Daggett County's landmarks include Flaming Gorge Reservoir which provides boating, fishing, camping, and power production at the Flaming Gorge Dam.
-One can even take a free tour of the dam and feed eager fish at the bottom of it.
-The town of Dutch John was built to house workers for the dam.
-The Red Canyon Overlook gives the visitor a spectacular view of the reservoir.
-Sheep Creek Canyon on the west side of the reservoir, is another memorable place that has tall rock formations and many fish.
+Notable landmarks in Daggett County include Flaming Gorge Reservoir, which offers boating, fishing, camping, and hydroelectric power generation at Flaming Gorge Dam.
+Visitors can take free tours of the dam and feed fish at its base.
+The town of Dutch John was originally built to house dam workers.
+The Red Canyon Overlook offers scenic views of the reservoir, while Sheep Creek Canyon, located on the reservoir’s west side, is known for its striking rock formations and fishing opportunities.

 Resources: